top of page

 Resident engagement is a formal duty under the Building Safety Act 2022 for occupied higher-risk buildings in England.

 A building cannot be safely managed if residents are not properly informed, listened to, and able to raise safety concerns without friction.
 When engagement breaks down, safety risk rarely announces itself.
-It builds quietly through missed signals, confusion, and loss of trust.
+It builds through missed signals, confusion, and loss of trust.

 Why resident engagement matters